A tourist massacre in Kashmir is escalating tensions between India and Pakistan. Here’s what we know

 How have India and Pakistan responded?

-India has not publicly blamed any group for the attack but has justified its retaliatory moves as a response to Pakistan’s alleged “support for cross-border terrorism.”
+India has justified its retaliatory moves as a response to Pakistan’s alleged “support for cross-border terrorism.”

-Pakistan has denied any involvement and will convene a national security meeting on Thursday to discuss next steps.

-New Delhi announced several punitive measures against Islamabad a day after the attack, including shutting a key border crossing and further restricting already limited visas for Pakistani citizens.
-It also expelled military, naval and air advisors from the Pakistani High Commission in New Delhi.
+New Delhi has closed a key border crossing and further restricted already limited visas for Pakistani citizens.
+It also expelled military, naval and air advisers from the Pakistani High Commission in New Delhi.

-The enormous Indus River system, which supports livelihoods across Pakistan and northern India, originates in Tibet, flowing through China and Indian-controlled Kashmir before reaching Pakistan.
+The enormous Indus River system, which supports hundreds of millions of livelihoods across Pakistan and northern India, originates in Tibet, flowing through China and Indian-controlled Kashmir before reaching Pakistan.
 The vast volume of water is a vital resource for both countries, and the treaty governs how it is shared.

-“Downgrading diplomatic ties and holding the Indus Water Treaty in abeyance does not bode well for stability in the region,” said Fahd Humayun, assistant professor of political science at Tufts University.

-“Not only does the suspension amount to a violation of international treaty obligations, but the right to water as a lower riparian country is seen as a national security issue by Pakistan and suspending (it) will be read as a belligerent action.”
+A Pakistan government statement said any attempt to stop or divert water belonging to Pakistan would be considered an act of war.

+Following India’s move, on Thursday Pakistan said it was suspending trade with India, closing its airspace and expelling Indian diplomats, calling India’s measures “unilateral, unjust, politically motivated, extremely irresponsible and devoid of legal merit.”

 What is the situation like in Kashmir?

+Arshad Najam, 48, a school teacher who lives in Pakistan-administered Kashmir close to the line that divides the territory, said he was on edge.

+“We have cleaned our bunker,” he told CNN.
+“There is fear among people… anything can occur at any moment.”

-Thousands have flocked to the streets to condemn the deadly attacks as business owners express concerns over the impact it has already had on the popular tourist destination during peak season.
+Thousands have flocked to the streets in recent days to condemn the deadly attacks as business owners express concerns over the impact it has already had on the popular tourist destination during peak season.

-“There has been 80-90% cancellation of all our tours and travels in the coming days and weeks,” said Mohsin, who goes by one name, and manages a tour company in the region.
-“We are in complete monetary loss.
-I might have to shift to another business if this continues.”

-Schools and businesses have resumed after being shut on Wednesday in many parts of Kashmir, while demonstrations of solidarity erupted in Srinagar’s Lal Chowk, the city square.

 “We all could not just sit by and watch.
 We came out to show emotion, solidarity, and condemn the killings,” said local resident Umar Nazir Tibetbaqan.
 “Our protests (on Wednesday) were a signal to everyone that all Kashmiris stand with the country in this hour of grief.”